Ohio: Civil War and industrialization

-During much of the 19th century, industry was rapidly introduced to complement an existing agricultural economy.
-One of the first iron manufacturing plants, Hopewell Furnace, opened near Youngstown in 1804.
-By the mid-19th century, 48 blast furnaces were operating in Ohio, most in the southern part of the state.
-Discovery of coal deposits aided the further development of Ohio's steel industry, and by 1853 Cleveland was the nation's third-largest iron and steel producer.
+In July 1863, towns along the Ohio River were attacked and ransacked in Morgan's Raid, starting in Harrison, Ohio, in the west and culminating in the Battle of Salineville in the far east.
+While this raid was overall insignificant to the Confederacy, it aroused fear among people in Ohio and Indiana as it was the furthest advancement of troops from the South in the war.
+Almost 35,000 Ohioans died in the conflict, and 30,000 were physically wounded.
+By the end of the Civil War, the Union's top three generals—Ulysses S. Grant, William Tecumseh Sherman, and Philip Sheridan—were all from Ohio.

+Before the Civil War, the state's largest city was Cincinnati, but by the 1880s, the proximity of cities in Northeast Ohio to coal and iron ore resources led to the rapid urban growth of Cleveland, Akron, Canton and Youngstown.
 The first Bessemer converter was purchased by the Cleveland Rolling Mill Company, which became part of the U.S. Steel Corporation after the merger of Federal Steel Company and Carnegie Steel, the first billion-dollar American corporation.
 The first open-hearth furnace used for steel production was constructed by the Otis Steel Company in Cleveland, and by 1892, Ohio was the second-largest steel-producing state, behind Pennsylvania.
 Republic Steel was founded in Youngstown in 1899 and was at one point the nation's third-largest producer.
-Armco, now AK Steel, was founded in Middletown in 1899.
+Another important producer, Armco, was founded in Middletown, Ohio, in 1899.